ADBond/bga-calypso/README.md

 # Calypso for BGA

+## Current branch TODOs

+a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

+* animate dealer transitions
+* re-order inter-hand notifications so it flows more nicely like

 ## TODO list

 Loosely split into core logic stuff and more nicities, but obviously some overlap